 1. What do your existing and potential customers feel about you?

 This is where you should start.
-You have a company and you are launching products after products.
+You have a company, and you are launching product after products.
 If you want to market yourself you have to know the image that the customers have about you.
 Imagine that you are an MNC in the beauty care department.

-hey experienced huge revenue loss from customer churn.
-Sensing the changing market preferences, the brand quickly came up with a new campaign that convinces the market that their products are safe for even the just-born baby.
+They experienced huge revenue loss from customer churn.
+Sensing the changing market preferences, the brand quickly came up with a new campaign that convinced the market that their products are safe for even the just-born baby.
 They managed to steer away from the current and stay on top of the very waters that threatened to drown them.

 2. Who are your competitors and why do customers choose you?